danmorrison/danmorrison.github.io/_drafts/goethe-institut-A1.1.md

 Then we practiced conjugation using a list of words and rolling a dice to choose from six nominative pronouns `ich`, `du`, `er/sie`, `wir`, `ihr` and `Sie`.

-Next we learned the cardinal directions (`die Himmelsrichtung`, literally "sky directions").
+Next we learned the cardinal directions (`die Himmelsrichtung`, literally "sky directions"):

 <table>
 	<tr>